itfarrier/itfarrier.github.io/src/pages/books/index.en.md

 - Anton Viktorovich Krotov – «Practice of free travels» (2015): A very useful book not only for a hitchhiker but also for any person, interestingly written.
 - Andrzej Sapkowski – «The Witcher»: Good fantasy.
+- Alexandre Dumas — «The Count of Monte Cristo» (2021, translation from French by L. Olavskaya and
+  V. Stroev): Classic.
+The plot, of course, cool, but too much descriptions with gentle talk between characters and the action is too slow.

 ## Failed: